taoensso/carmine/README.md

 => ("OK" "OK" "OK" "OK" "0" "6" "6" "2")
 ```

 And since real functions can compose, so can Carmine's.
-By nesting `with-conn` (`redis`) calls, you can fully control how composition and pipelining interact:
+By nesting `with-conn`/`redis` calls, you can fully control how composition and pipelining interact:

 ```clojure
 (let [hash-key "awesome-people"]